PITYRIASIS RUBRA PILARIS

-The rash can be itchy in its early stages.
+A rash which can be itchy in its early stages.

-Thick skin on the palms and soles can split and become painful.
-Walking may be sore.
+Thick skin on the palms and soles that splits and becomes painful.
+Walking may be difficult.

 Shivering, heat and fluid loss may occur if the rash covers large areas of skin.